ptitSeb/box86/USAGE.md

  * 0 : default, load wrapped gtk libs if present
  * 1 : disable the load of wrapped gtk libs (can be used with Steam, along with STEAM_RUNTIME=1 to use i386 versio of gtk)

+#### BOX86_NOVULKAN
+Disable the load of vulkan libraries
+ * 0 : default, load vulkan libraries if present
+ * 1 : disable the load of vulkan libraries both native and x86 version (can be usefull on Pi4)

 #### BOX86_FIX_64BIT_INODES
  * 0 : Don't fix 64bit inodes (default)
  * 1 : Fix 64bit inodes.
 Helps when running on filesystems with 64bit inodes, the program uses API functions which doesn't support it and the program doesn't use inodes information.